ItsTraderbaby/UNI/docs/architecture.md

 - End-to-end encrypted chat (Firebase + optional Signal Protocol)
 - Memory Cards are stored privately (not public)
 - No data is used to train models
-- UNI does not store permanent chat logs beyond user-owned content
+- •UNI• does not store permanent chat logs beyond user-owned content

 ---